rodricios/autocomplete/README.md

 *Whoah, wait a minute!
 That was not cool of me!
 Let's relax for a minute.*

 Let's try to give an imaginary hug to our word-factory in our brains.
 That part of our brain works so hard, even when we don't ask it to.
-How nice of brain to do that.
+How nice of our brain to do that.
 Not!

-Well I guess I should say, sometimes it's not so nice for our brains to distract us, especially when we have homework or other, real-world, problems like adult-homework.
+What I'm trying to is sometimes it's not so nice for our brains to distract us, especially when we have homework or other, real-world, problems like adult-homework.

-How about this: try to think about *what* the next sentence coming out of our own mouths *will be*[\*](#note-2).
+So how about this: let's try to think about *what* the next sentence coming out of our own mouths *will be*[\*](#note-2).

-Now if you're thinking about what will be coming out of my mouth, or out of your mouth, or your mouth, or your mouth, or your mouth, you're doing it wrong! (to readers who aren't one of my 4 younger siblings, that's how many I got).
+Now if you're thinking about what will be coming out of my mouth, or out of your mouth, or your mouth, or your mouth, or your mouth, you're doing it wrong! (to readers who aren't one of my 4 younger siblings, that's how many I have).

-Think about *what* the next sentence coming out of *your own* mouth might end up being.
+Try your best to think about *what* the next sentence coming out of *your own* mouth will be.

 ...

 Did you decide on your sentence?
 Good!

-What if I asked you to give me just a few reasons explaining *why* or *how* you chose the sentence you chose?
+Now what if I asked you to give me two reasons explaining *why* and *how* you chose the sentence you chose?

-Wait, I can't even do that.
-Let's make it easier on ourselves and explain *why* and *how* we chose just the first *word*.
+Wait, I can't even do that!
+Let's make it easier on ourselves and explain *why* and *how* we chose the first *word*.

 Still pretty hard huh?
 If you think this part is easy, I'm going to have to say "sorry" and ask you guys to try thinking about it maybe just one more time; this part isn't so easy to ask for help with either :/